 The permittee submitted applications for revisions and the renewal on November 13, 2023, and April 2, 2024, respectively.
-The two actions will be processed together.
 The application was supplemented on May 14, 2024.

-- 1. This is a renewal with revisions of the Part 70 OP.
-The permittee is requesting the following: - a.
+In the renewal with revisions of the Part 70 OP the permittee requested the following:

+- a.
 Increase the lead concentration in material following the Leach Process from 5 ppm to 8,500 ppm.
-After subsequent assays, the initial lead assay of these in-process samples was found to be on the very low end of the possible range so the associated concentration limit is being raised to a maximum expected content to accommodate the variability.
+After subsequent assays, the initial lead assay of these in-process samples was found to be on the very low end of the possible range so the associated concentration limit is being raised to a maximum expected content to accommodate the variability. - b.
+Replace industrial cooling tower CT01 with a new industrial cooling tower CT04. - c.
+Remove Part 70 OP Condition 2.2.39 related to loading reduced ore into loaders-denied by DAQ.
+Instead of removing the condition, DAQ will revise the condition, and related conditions, to accurately reflect the actual process description where the supersacks are loaded by forklift into the polishing bins.
+This changes the revision from a significant revision to a minor revision because it is a correction/clarification rather than a relaxation.